 The French oddly renamed the afternoon tea tradition “tea-time”, perhaps as an excuse to take a few liberties and make it “à la française”.
 The Bristol Hotel Paris Afternoon Tea has recently been revamped after being in place for a few years.
 Let’s see if the new tea time is as good as it used to be:

 The Bristol Hotel Paris Setting ★★★★★

-Simply magnificent and located near the “Palais de l’Elysée”, The Bristol Hotel deserves its reputation of being among the best Parisian five-star hotels.
+Located near the “Palais de l’Elysée”, the Bristol Hotel Paris is a magnificent establishment, one of the best five-star hotels in the country.
 Everything is tastefully decorated in the 18th-century style, for your enjoyment whether you’re having your tea at Café Antonia or simply walking around the hotel corridors.

 I could write a whole article on the beauty of the Bristol Hotel Paris but a few good pictures are better than a thousand words (these pictures were taken ibetween 2015 and 2018, hence the discrepancies in decoration):

 Whether you’ll take the tea indoors in “Café Antonia” or outdoors in the courtyard/garden “Jardin français”, this tea will be perfect for guests who enjoy art, luxurious hotels and tranquillity.
 I strongly recommend to visit the “Jardin français” and weather permitting, to have the afternoon tea there.